-Commercial software can offer a more complete solution that is easier to integrate with your other systems.
-As employers now have to sumit their PAYE information to HMRC whenever their staff are paid (known as Real Time Information or RTI), many businesses have opted to use RTI compatible payroll software.
+RTI compatible commercial payroll software offers a more complete solution that is easier to integrate with your other systems.
 Compatible payroll software will include a PAYE calculator that works out deductions and will automatically complete PAYE forms and information for you.

-Alternatively, you may want to outsource PAYE to a payroll service or bureau — your accountant may offer this.
+Alternatively, you may want to outsource PAYE to a payroll service provider (your accountant may offer this).

-The new RTI PAYE system is also linked to benefit payments (to be known as Universal Credit).
-It really is worth discussing how you plan to handle PAYE with your accountant.
+The new RTI PAYE system is also linked to benefit payments (Universal Credit).
+So, it really is worth discussing how you plan to handle PAYE with your accountant.

 PAYE tax calculators use the individual’s PAYE tax code to work out how much tax-free pay is allowed in the year and how the income is to be taxed.
 Different letters indicate which allowances the code is based on and whether special tax treatment applies.
-For example, the emergency code for 2014-15 is 1000L.
+For example, the emergency code for 2015-16 is 1060L.

 To use a PAYE calculator to work out National Insurance contributions, you also need to know the employee’s National Insurance category letter.
 This is because different National Insurance rates apply, depending on whether the employee is a member of a contracted-out pension scheme and other factors.